dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/kafka.md

 For more information, read the [Walkthrough: Run a pipeline](../../walkthroughs/run-a-pipeline).

+:::info Due to Kafka features, a situation is possible, when reading is started before the related consumer is managed to a backend broker, or when messages were not yet synced between brokers.
+In this case the resource will return no messages, and it's fine to restart reading after it.

 ## Sources and resources

 `dlt` works on the principle of [sources](../../general-usage/source) and